Update 2020 03 17: There is now a 12 minute YouTube video explaining how ParEvo works here

 Other events might be less predictable, and less clearly identifiable, but still of concern.
 In these circumstances, it could make sense to make use of the Most Significant Change technique as a horizon scanning tool.
 The MSC question might ask “What was the most significant change that took place in the last x period that could have consequences for how our organisation/intervention works in the next y period?”
 The answer would be, as with any MSC application, a description of the event and an explanation of its significance.
 The organisation would then need to plan a management response, i.e. ideas/proposals for how the organisation should respond in anticipation of those consequences.

 With some uses of MSC, one or more domains of change are identified in advance.
 These domains are added onto the end of the MSC question, as in ‘most significant change in… (domain description)….”.
 They give the search for significant changes a degree of focus without being too prescriptive.
-In the application proposed above domains could be particular themes/kinds of events seen in the ParEvo storylines.
-These could be identified by third-party content analysts or by the participants themselves e.g. using pile sorting methods.
+In the application proposed above domains could be particular kinds of storyline, or kinds of events seen in the ParEvo storylines.
+These could be identified by third-party content analysts or by the participants themselves.

 All interventions have a history, and any evaluation of those interventions will need to pay attention to that history.
 But where multiple different stakeholders have been involved then their views on the key events in that history, and the consequences of those events, may vary.
 The planning of an evaluation should be informed by knowledge of those differences.
 That means paying attention to all branches of the storylines generated by a ParEvo exercise.